 How Long Does It Take to Lower Alcohol Tolerance?

-Well, the time period required to change the alcohol tolerance level varies for every individual.
+Well, the period required to change the alcohol tolerance level varies for every individual.
 However, decreasing the number of weekly alcoholic beverages consumed is effective for everyone.
 For most people, a single month of alcohol abstinence is the usual time limit.
 The first month of abstinence is also the hardest, but slowly decreasing the number of alcoholic drinks you consume weekly can help bring your resilience to booze down without having to suffer major withdrawal symptoms.
 Abstaining from alcohol for a long time can ultimately reverse alcohol tolerance.
 There are many types of alcoholism treatment methods that can make the rehabilitation process faster and easier.
-Abstinent alcoholics can reside in the sober living homes to eliminate the chance of relapse.
+Abstinent alcoholics can reside in sober living homes to eliminate the chance of relapse.
+Alcohol addiction rehab is the safe and fast way to achieving sobriety.